ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 ## CDN
 - content delivery network
-- famous examples: akamai, cloudfront, netflix open connect
+- famous examples: akamai, cloudfront, cloudflare, netflix open connect
 - pull vs push
     - push: engineers need to manually push content to CDN for clients to find
+        - pro: lower latency as content always there, con: wastes space if clients dont request it
     - pull: when the client requests content from CDN, the CDN retreives it from the origin server
+        - pro: only data that is needed is stored on CDN, con: higher latency than push

 ## SPREADSHEETS
 - yea... ridiculous but many companies will use em in prod for data